With special thanks to Willie Forbes for his help

-The Gaelic ‘Sealbhan’ is given by Dwelly as 1. a herd, drove, number of cattle or of small cattle (sheep, goats, &c).
+The Gaelic ‘Sealbhan’ is given by Dwelly’s Gaelic dictionary as 1. a herd, drove, number of cattle or of small cattle (sheep, goats, &c).
 2 Multitude, company.
 It has its roots in ‘sealbh’ (possession, inheritance, cattle, good luck).
 It looks to be remembered in its dative form and originally it most probably was ‘An Sealbhanach’ (see the rental receipt below).
 People would have spoken about a bhith a’ dol dhan t-Sealbhnaich / going to the Sealbhanaich etc. A possible translation could be ‘the place of the herds’ or ‘the place of the herding’.

 The name would suggest an area rich in transhumance; there were shielings up there, one stone fold remains and a bothy that was roofed with tin until relatively recently and in which there was, to Willie’s memory, the remains of a headboard and stone jars.